ved-leachim/ved-leachim/README.md

 - 👨🏻‍🏫 I am a teacher for prospective computer scientists
 - 🚶🏻‍♂️ I want to progress step by step on the lifelong journey of really learning and understanding IT
 - 🥅 2023 Goals: Passing the AZ-204 exam to become a Microsoft Certified: Azure Developer Associate ✅
+- 🥅 2024 Goals: Passing the AZ-305 exam to become a Microsoft Certified: Azure Solutions Architect Expert ❓
 - ❤️ & 🔥: 👨‍👩‍👧 | 🐈 | 💻 | 💪 | 🤓 | 🎿 | ✈️
 - 😂 Fun Fact: Got a medical school spot ⚕️and passed it to join my friend's IT business as a partner 👨‍💼